Doina T Anghel - visual artist & art historian

 Years later, I also studied art theory and got a M.A. in art history.
 My thesis focuses on the influence of peasant glass painting on Kandinsky's painting.
 In parallel, I proved that Nicula peasant glass paintings where a precursor of abstract art.

 I left the communist Romania to finally settle in Canada.
 My first solo show – paintings and ceramic sculptures - was mentioned in a prestigious magazine by a journalist I never met and who missed the most challenging part of my work.
 This was my first warning of the intruders the art world is full of, and of the responsibility of the artists to defend their art.
+These days you don't need curators and critics if you don't make commercial art.
+AI can present you as well if not better than them.

 I wanted my art even more liberated, detached from the physical object and exhibition walls, by leaving my sculptures to disintegrate in nature and switching to the digital image.
+I am my own designer and project manager.

 "Ghost artists” as myself are minimalist communicators, manifested publicly only by their creative concepts.